Clicketyclick/TipsAndTricks/docs/Notepad++/Doxyit/README.md

 	},
 ```

 Expaded user information.
-You can add your personal setup by dublicating one of the existing user blocks and insert your own data.
+You can add your personal setup by duplicating one of the existing user blocks and insert your own data.

 ```json